Bom-Bane's

-Bom-Bane's is a café and performance venue founded in 2006 by Jane Bom-Bane, in George Street, Brighton, UK.
-It is known for its singing staff and eccentric décor.
-In 2012, Bom-Bane's featured on the Canadian reality television show, World's Weirdest Restaurants, and in 2016 on BBC Radio 3's The Verb.
-In 2007, Bom-Bane's won the ThreeWeeks Editors award for the best venue in that year's Brighton Fringe Festival.
+Bom-Bane's is a café and performance venue founded in 2006 by Jane Bom-Bane on George Street, Brighton, UK.
+It has singing staff and eccentric décor.
+In 2007, Bom-Bane's won the ThreeWeeks Editors award for the best venue in the Brighton Fringe Festival.
+In 2012, Bom-Bane's was featured on the Canadian reality television show, World's Weirdest Restaurants.
+In 2016, it was highlighted on BBC Radio 3's The Verb.